hoanggiang063/weatherdemo/README.md

 ##### Scaling Text: Display size and font size: To change the size of items on your screen, adjust the display size or font size.
 - Status: done
 - Note: add configuration to activity to apply font-change in the system.
+11. Please refer documents for database and clean architecture at path/weatherdemo/diagram